Shut Up and Drive: Usage in media

-"Shut Up and Drive" is featured on the soundtrack of the 2012 Disney film Wreck-It Ralph, playing over the scene in which Ralph teaches Vanellope von Schweetz to drive in the arcade game Sugar Rush.
+"Shut Up and Drive" is featured on the soundtrack of the 2012 Disney film Wreck-It Ralph, playing over the scene in which Ralph (John C. Reilly) teaches Vanellope von Schweetz (Sarah Silverman) to drive in the arcade game Sugar Rush.
 The song is also featured in 2008 movies College Road Trip, 21, and Wild Child.
 It was used in 2012 commercials for cars from the Japanese automobile maker Mazda.

-The song was later used as a "Lip Sync for your Life" song on RuPaul's Drag Race All Stars.
+The song was later used as a "Lip Sync for your Life" song in "Revenge of the Queens", a season 2 episode of RuPaul's Drag Race All Stars in 2016.
 Contestants Tatianna and Alyssa Edwards performed this song for a chance to re-enter the competition; since both performed exceptionally well, they both got to return.
 This has frequently been rated the number one best Drag Race lip-sync performance.

 Cover versions

-The song was covered by the rock band Weep on their album Worn Thin.
+The song was covered by the rock band Weep on their 2010 album Worn Thin.
 Ned Raggett of AllMusic praised Weep's interpretation in his review of Worn Thin, calling it a "revelation, turning the machine pop of one style into another with ease".